samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 	where $$ \boldsymbol{\theta}$$ is the pitch angle, $$\boldsymbol{\gamma}$$ is the flight path angle, $$\boldsymbol{L}$$ the Lift force, $$\boldsymbol{D}$$ the drag force, $$\boldsymbol{T}$$ the total thrust and $$\boldsymbol{W}$$ is the weight of the aircraft (and $$\boldsymbol{m}$$ the mass, being $$\boldsymbol{\frac{W}{g}}$$).
  {% endraw %}

 In most derivations, the flight path angle is approximated to be small, but this does not hold for this flight model ([Assumption](#)).
 The thrust force is therefore dependent on the pitch angle, not flight path angle.
-The force is however assumed to act along the body axis of the aircraft, so inclination angles engines is not considered  ([Assumption](#)).
+The force is  assumed to act along the body axis of the aircraft, so inclination angle of engines is  not considered  ([Assumption](#)).

 #### Weight